 Safety experts will tell you to ditch them all together, but I know that means many people will just stop running.

 Try bone conduction headphones: Shokz (previously called Aftershokz) makes great bone conduction headphones, which allow you to keep your ears totally free to hear surrounding sounds, while still enjoying your podcast or music.

-- Run with one headphone.
-A better option for hearing your surroundings is to only use one headphone.
-I’ve found this to work really well with the Jaybird Vista which blocks out more sound.
+Run with one earbud: A better option for hearing your surroundings is to only use one headphone.
+I’ve found this to work really well with the Jaybird Vista 2 which blocks out more sound.